 Children’s Cancer Research Fund (CCRF) is a national nonprofit committed to finding safer, more effective therapies for kids battling cancer.
-Thanks to donors and partners around the country, we have contributed over $200 million to research, education and awareness, and quality-of-life programs for childhood cancer families.
+Thanks to donors and partners around the country, we have contributed over $235 million to research, education and awareness, and quality-of-life programs for childhood cancer families.
 We believe kids deserve safer, less toxic treatments, and we’re committed to funding groundbreaking research and services that enhance healing and care.

-All applications for CCRF awards must be submitted through ProposalCENTRAL.
+All applications for CCRF awards must be submitted through ProposalCentral.
 Each application is peer reviewed, and the Research Advisory Committee (RAC) will make funding recommendations to the CCRF Board of Directors.

-Accelerating Impact for Hard to Treat Cancers Award
+Accelerating Impact for Hard-to-Treat Cancers Award

-CCRF defines hard-to-treat cancer as 5-year survival less than 70% in an individual cancer (e.g. osteosarcoma, AML, DIPG), in a cancer with unfavorable behavior (e.g. relapse or metastasis), or in a molecular defined subtype (e.g. MLL rearranged leukemia, PAX3-FOXO1 rearranged RMS).
-Cancers with survival <70% in demographic groups defined by age, sex, or race/ethnicity may also qualify if a biologic hypothesis is being pursued.
+This award supports basic, clinical, and population studies focused on hard-to-treat cancers where treatment success has remained out of reach.
+Projects may include pilot and feasibility studies, secondary analysis of existing data, small, self-contained research projects, development of new methodology, and development of new research technology.
+A Hard-to-Treat Award is $250,000 for a two-year period.
+Children’s Cancer Research Fund defines hard-to-treat cancer as 5-year survival of less than 70% in an individual cancer (e.g. osteosarcoma, AML, DIPG), in a cancer withy unfavorable behavior (e.g. relapse or metastasis), or in a molecular defined subtype (e.g. MLL rearranged leukemia, PAX3-FOXO1 rearranged RMS).
+Cancer with survival <70% in demographic groups defined by age, sex, or race/ethnicity may also qualify if a biological hypothesis is being pursued.